ak-uow/dissertation-write-up/chapters/04-methodology.md

 This research is documented below, with justifications provided for the libraries and any other software chosen for inclusion in the project.
 Hardware research is also covered.

-!!
-TODO: Add more info here about technologies used...

 ## Design of the Study

 The study was designed to fulfil the criteria of comparing and contrasting various location sensitive mobile advertisements that had a bedrock of an Internet of Things device prompting the launch of web content on a smartphone with one control experiment used various combinations of Augmented Reality (AR), Social Media, and Digital Rewards.